-A grammar and punctuation workshop that isn’t pretentious
+A grammar and punctuation course created for writers

-This fun, practical and down-to-earth grammar workshop covers:
+Created by a writer for writers, this practical and down-to-earth grammar and punctuation workshop covers:

 - why grammar and punctuation are important for readability